lrochette/EC-Admin/README.md

 <h1><a name="plugin"></a>Plugins</h1>
 <h2>Plugin Synchronization</h2>
 <p>This procedure synchronizes plugins between the server and
 a resource.
 Plugins are uploaded first as artifacts if it has not been done already and then downloaded on the resource if it does not already exist in the plugins directory.</p>

 <h2>Plugin creation</h2>
 <h3>createPluginFromProject</h3>
 <p><b>Note:</b> This procedure requires access to the jar or zip
 executable in the PATH.</p>
 <p>The procedure "createPluginFromProject" allows the transformation of a project into a plugin.</p>
-<p>This procedure is obsolete and has been replaced by <i>projectasCode</i> explained below.</p>
+<p>This procedure is <b>obsolete</b> and has been replaced by <i>projectasCode</i> explained below.</p>

 <h3>projectAsCode</h3>

 <p><b>Note:</b> This procedure requires access to a resource with the Commander SDK installed.</p>

 <p>This procedure is an extension of createPluginFromProject.
-It also
+It also creates a plugin but instead of simply exporting the project, it "explodes" each step in its own file for finer granularity check in	in your favorite SCM tool.<br>
-		creates a plugin but instead of simply exporting the project, it "explodes" each step in its own file for finer granularity check in in your favorite SCM tool.</p>
+You can also add automatically a mechanism to add credential/configuration management to you plugin.</p>

 <p><b>Note:</b> EC-Admin is released on